mavryk-network/mavryk-protocol/docs/shell/protocol_environment.rst

 ====================

-The protocol environment is a restricted API that may be used by the economic protocol's code, on one hand, and the rest of the Octez code, on the other hand, to interact with each other.
+The protocol environment is a restricted API that may be used by the economic protocol's code, on one hand, and the rest of the Mavkit code, on the other hand, to interact with each other.
 Firstly, this allows protocols to only call authorized modules and functions.
 Secondly, it allows the node (i.e., the main binary built around the shell) as well as the other binaries (e.g., the baker) to call a subset of the protocol functions.